sybert1ger/frc-programming/courses/CSE1010/2-Computation/2-LinearityVSConcurrency.md

 ## Linear Threading
 *Threads* are 'processes' that are run at the same time, managed by your operating system's kernel.
 They go through different instructions and processing, while seemingly existing together happily.

 As you can imagine, most CPUs only run one instruction at a time.
 So how do two programs run at once?
-This is a concept known as prioritizing and timing.
+This is a concept involving prioritizing and timing.

 In reality, they do not run at the same time.
 Their execution is constantly being managed by the kernel.
 To easily imagine what this looks like, imagine a lineup for grocery store cashier.
-Two (or more) different people are constantly checking out, and going back to the line up to buy more from the cashier.
+Two (or more) different people are constantly checking out one item at a time, and going back to the line up to buy more from the cashier.

 ## Concurrency and multi-core
 Modern processors are equipped with multi-core processors.
 This means that they truly do execute two (or more) things at once.